spacebanana420/ffscala/docs/capture.md

 ```scala
 def captureVideo(mode: String, i: String, fps: Int): List[String]
 ```
 Returns the configuration to capture your screen.
-It's preferred you use the functions above, as they are specifically tailored for their respective capture backend, while this function is more generic and supports less features.
+It's preferred you use the functions above instead, as they are specifically tailored for their respective capture backend, while this function is more generic and supports less features.

 ```fps``` sets the frame rate for the video capture